gbonilla18/segex/INSTALL.md

 keys with GitHub:

 ## 2. Clone Segex from GitHub repository
-Once done, simply clone the GitHub repository using the following command (this will create a directory called "segex"):
+Once done with installing git, simply clone the GitHub repository using the following command (this will create a directory called "segex"):

 	git clone git@github.com:escherba/segex.git